-Step 1: Choose the right time
+Step 1: Choose the right time.

 Pick a time of day to do the exam when your cat is calm or relaxed.
 That way, they will be more receptive to having you in their space.
 Steer clear of playtime or before or after feeding time, because your cat might be overly excited or protective.

-Step 2: Conduct a facial exam
+Step 2: Conduct a facial exam.

-Step 3: Inspect their mouth
+Step 3: Inspect your cat's mouth.

-Step 4: Reward your cat
+Step 4: Reward your cat.

-Step 5: Follow up on your concerns
+Step 5: Follow up on your concerns.

-Step 6: Remember daily dental care
+Step 6: Remember daily dental care.

 Make sure to continue daily preventive care.
-The best way to keep your cat’s teeth healthy between veterinary cleanings is to brush their teeth daily.
-Also try a daily FELINE GREENIES™ Dental Treat, which is proven to reduce tartar.
+The best way to keep your cat’s teeth healthy between veterinary cleanings is to brush her teeth daily.
+Also try a daily FELINE GREENIES™ Dental Treat, which is proven to reduce tartar.*American Veterinary Medical Association